-Montenegro: New large HPPs Moraca & Komarnica, Gov and A2A without strategy & financing decision17.
-August 2015. / SEE Energy News
+Montenegro: New large HPPs Moraca & Komarnica, Gov and A2A without strategy & financing decision, SEE Energy News

 The campaign for HPP Moraca construction was led under the banner of resolving the electricity deficit in Montenegro.
 This is a strong argument.
 The logical conclusion is that HPP Moraca should be built to solve the electricity deficit.
 And it would be logical that Draft Concession Agreement in the preamble defines that HPP Moraca should be built to solve this problem, and in the text also should be clearly indicated that the electricity be produced for needs of Montenegro, and that, eventually, only the excess can be exported.
 It does not write in the draft – according to the text the concessionaire can export all electricity.
 Confirmation that there is intention to export electricity from HPP Moraca may be found in the analysis done by the University of the Mediterranean, from where it can be seen that “the most important effect of the power plant construction is the electricity export that would reduce the trade deficit”.